Gilson Road/Sylvester Site

 DES has continued to monitor groundwater and surface waters both within the containment area and offsite.
 The data show a continued downward concentration trend of contaminants associated with the original plume.

-It has been found that sediment in Lyle Reed Brook contains elevated levels of arsenic, though arsenic is not a contaminant historically associated with the contaminated plume.
+It has been found that sediment in Lyle Reed Brook contains elevated levels of arsenic, though arsenic is not a contaminant historically associated with the contaminant plume.
 The arsenic has likely been mobilized from the natural soils of the area to a greater extent than would otherwise occur under ambient conditions due to the chemical dynamics of the site.
 However, sampling performed since 2004 indicates that Lyle Reed Brook is in compliance with current New Hampshire surface water quality regulations.
-Further, an evaluation by DES of sediment quality found that arsenic containing sediments do not pose a significant risk to benthic organisms or to human health (Evaluation of Sediment Quality to Support an Ecological Risk Assessment at the Gilson Road Superfund site, DES, Concord, NH, July 2004).
+Further, an evaluation by DES of sediment quality found that arsenic-containing sediments do not pose a significant risk to benthic organisms or to human health (Evaluation of Sediment Quality to Support an Ecological Risk Assessment at the Gilson Road Superfund site, DES, Concord, NH, July 2004).

-Since 2009, DES has worked with the City of Nashua to expand and combine the GMZs for the Gilson Road Site and Four Hills Landfill through a municipal ordinance that was finalized October 2013.
+Since 2009, DES has worked with the City of Nashua to expand and combine the GMZs for the Gilson Road Site and Four Hills Landfill through a municipal ordinance that was finalized in October 2013.
 In addition, in 2012, DES contracted with an environmental consultant to evaluate the potential for contaminant vapors to migrate to indoor air in nearby residential neighborhoods; the subsequent report concluded that there was no risk of vapor intrusion.
 Finally, DES and EPA worked with an EPA research group in Ada Oklahoma to evaluate the current and long-term functionality of the cap and slurry wall: the report was finalized in May 2014 and concluded that the slurry wall and cap continue to function as intended; minimizing groundwater and surface water influx to the encapsulated area.